jlafata/os-tap-install/README.md

 The instructions are broken out into tasks performed by 3 different personas: airgapped registry authority, cluster admin and namespace owner.
 These could all be performed by the same person or different people depending on how privileges are assigned in your organization.

-All three personas need yq and cluster essentials cli installed
+All three personas need yq and cluster essentials cli installed.

+NOTE: As a prerequisite to installing cluster essentials, the cluster has to have visibility to the registry you are pulling from.

     * YQ is a tool to parse yaml files: to install yq, refer to this url https://github.com/mikefarah/yq